Algerian (typeface)

-In March 2020 FontMesa releases two more weights in the Algerian font design under the name of Tavern, extra bold and black weights have been created making this a five weight font family with 192 styles.

-Also in March 2020 FontMesa released a weathered rough edged version of Algerian under the name Bay Tavern with an alternate version called Bayside Tavern, together they add another 144 font styles to the family.
+In March 2020, FontMesa released two more weights of the Algerian font, under the name of Tavern; extra bold and black weights were also created, making Algerian a five-weight font family with 192 styles.
+Also in March 2020, FontMesa released a weathered, rough-edged version of Algerian under the name Bay Tavern, with an alternate version called Bayside Tavern; together they added another 144 font styles to the Algerian family.

 Algerian has been most notably used as the typeface in the logo of Patrón tequila since 1989.

-In September 2020 FontMesa released a Mexican style version of Algerian under the name Taco which is a multi layered font family including 20 styles.
+In September 2020, FontMesa released a Mexican-style version of Algerian under the name Taco, which is a multi-layered font family including 20 styles.

+In December 2023, Hagemann created a rounded edge version of Algerian, released under the name Algerian Rnd; this greatly expanded the usability of the original design.